ThiemenSiemensmaRUG/RugBotSim/README.md

    ./setup.sh
    ```

-The script will perform the following actions:
+The script will perform the following actions (optional is not required for functionality):
 - Update the package list for your system.
 - Install Visual Studio Code.
-- Download and install Google Chrome.
+- Download and install Google Chrome (optional).
-- Set up and install GitHub Desktop.
+- Set up and install GitHub Desktop (optional).
-- Install the DisplayLink driver (if available).
+- Install the DisplayLink driver (optional).
 - Install Webots for robotic simulation.
 - Install Python and the necessary packages (numpy, pandas, scipy, matplotlib, pyserial).
 - Configure Visual Studio Code with essential extensions for Python and C/C++ development.
 - Install LaTeX for rendering plots in Python.

 After the script completes, you will be prompted to restart your machine to apply all changes.

 ## Usage